Netherlands Course on Global Health and Tropical Medicine (NTC)

-This module familiarises you with quantitative and qualitative research methods and how to critically appraise literature.
-Principles of statistics, epidemiology and study design are applied to help students answer questions such as: Which determinants and/or risk factors of diseases are most important to address?
-Which intervention has the most impact?
+This module familiarises you with quantitative and qualitative research methods and how to critically appraise evidence provided in literature.
+Basic principles of statistics, epidemiology and study design in the field of global and international health are discussed.
 A socio-cultural perspective on health, illness and health care, medical anthropology and sociology is used to examine and address questions such as: Why patients do or do not seek health care in time.
 This module also offers participants the chance to experience an outbreak investigation simulation.

-Health systems globally are challenged to address demographic changes like population growth, technological developments, and a more assertive demand for quality care.
+Health systems around the globe are facing a wide range of challenges like population growth, epidemiological and demographic transitions, migration, pandemics and a more assertive demand for quality care.
 At the same time, many countries already have trouble achieving or maintaining access for the poor while containing costs.
 The emphasis in this module is on the practical implementation of health programmes by the public and private sector (NGOs) and the organisation of health care across the continuum of care including health promotion, prevention, diagnosis, and treatment, palliative care and rehabilitation.

 The study load of the NTC course is 20 EC.
 The European Credit Transfer System (EC) facilitates transfer of course credits between institutions at the same academic level.
 One EC requires 28 hours of student time, which includes class time and independent study.